Gone are the days when people used to explore small businesses around the neighbourhood physically.

 Regularly check your account insights, as Google Business Profile Insights provides valuable data-driven business insights.
 They reveal accurate information about your business performance, highlighting the features received well by the customers.

 To optimise your Google My Business listing is excellent, but staying up to date and routinely checking the account will help you stay on top of your business.

 Some generally asked questions about important GMB features, and we have tried to answer them in this section.

 A. Can You Include More Than One Location In Your Google My Business Account?

-Yes, you can manage different locations from a single GMB account, and it is one of the major reasons businesspersons like this tool.
-If you want to add other locations, simply log into your account, click on the “businesses” option and select “add business.”
+Yes, you can manage different locations from a single GMB account, which is one of the major reasons businesspersons like this tool.
+If you want to add other locations, log into your account, click the “businesses” option and select “add business.”

-You can add a single business or import multiple businesses from the drop-down menu.
-The second option allows importing a spreadsheet containing all the location details, which will help you save a lot of time.
+You can add a single business, manage multiple listings or import multiple businesses from the drop-down menu.
+The second option allows importing a spreadsheet containing all the business location details, which will help you save a lot of time.